esimonetti/SugarSoftDeleteUnusedTeamSets/README.md

 CLI to soft delete unused team sets

 1. Use at your own risk
-2. Database backup before using this tool, is highly recommended
+2. It is highly recommended to complete database backup before using this tool
-3. Proper testing on separate environments is highly recommended, also to verify resources utilisation
+3. It is highly recommended to complete thorough testing, on separate environments.
+It should be aimed at:
+    * Verifying that the tool works correctly
+    * Verifying that the system works correctly after the tool has been used
+    * Verifying the infrastructure resources utilisation while the tool is running
+    * Verifying the timing required to run the tool

 ## Usage
 Run via command line only, with: ./bin/sugarcrm teamsets-cleanup:unused